A leading interpreter of contemporary music, Allison Wiebe is a frequent performer throughout North America and the UK.

 A senior piano examiner for the Royal Conservatory of Music, she also recorded components of the RCM’s Celebration Series Perspectives CD project launched over the winter of 2008.

-Category: Music Festival Tags: adjudicator
+Category: Archived, Music Festival Tags: adjudicator

 Next Kiwanis Meeting

-4 days ago
+4 weeks ago

 Upcoming events